Mohamed-s-negm/smart-fridge-v1/README.md

 I also got rid of the added transformations which means back to normal augementations.
 I changed back some of the model initial definitions.
 I got nearly 76 percent at the 9th epoch which is kinda fine but it showed overfitting.

 This time I will add additional transformations.
+The made model after 45 epochs had 73 % accuracy yet it gave wrong values.

+I gave some small weight_decay of 0.003.

+I have made a new class to make an image classification using ResNet50 model.